 You can see the "Pencil Carving" between the color blocks, which echoes the finely-carved line I etch between the shapes in the paintings.
-At Barbara's studio, I created the exact palette of "poms," the tufts of wool or silk that would be sent to the rug makers in Thailand and Tibet.
-No approximations from scans or digital files here.
-That is why I call them Art rugs.
+The palette is so precise because I chose the colors from a vast "palette" of wool and silk tufts.
+These exact "poms" were sent to the rug makers in Thailand and Tibet.
+There was no scan or digital file to approximate thousands of miles away.
 You can see the raised pile square toward the top of the image, which echoes the raised panel on the painting.

 This 4x4 foot rug is a translation of the painting named crag.
 Barbara has rug makers all over the world.
 She sent the wool ones to thailand and the silk one to tibet, since I wanted the best. specs: hand-tufted New Zealand wool and natural silk, Made in Thailand, Cut pile with pencil carving.
 The quadriptych on the four flush closet doors is a site-specific work called Going Green, Fine paints of Europe house paint, 72x72 inches, 2008.
 The maquette for this work is on the bottom shelf.

 The new white kitchen is a perfect foil for all the art in the apartment.
 As do the mies van der rohe brno chairs and Allan's curved shelves.